neilsarkar/neilsarkar/README.md

 *Sawdust*

-* restart automatically when gulpfile is changed
+* restart automatically when gulpfile is changed -- need docs on forking
-* don't require browsersync in production
-* don't recompile scripts when html changes
+* fix .min.map on bower files -- use unminified versions and minify everything together
+* prod enhancements:
-* fix underscore.min.map
+  * uglify
-* performance on blur filter
   * imagemin
+  * sourcemaps
+  * fingerprint